-Masters of Nutrition & Food Science Programs near Atlanta
+Masters in Nutrition and Food Science Programs

 Masters in nutrition and food science programs teach students about food in every stage of its existence.
 This ranges from the process of growing ingredients and producing and distributing food, to how it impacts people’s health.

 At the masters level, these programs often take a professional perspective.
 That means courses might examine the roles and responsibilities inherent to careers in nutrition and food science.
 Some classes might also discuss research methodologies, and how to understand and apply research findings effectively.
 Because nutrition and food science approach the study of food from different angles, the specifics might vary.